Legus-Yeung/image-recognition/README.md

 ## Notes

-- **GPU Required**: This project requires a CUDA-compatible GPU.
-The model will not run on CPU-only systems.
+- **GPU Recommendated**: This project defaults to using GPU for inference but falls back to CPU if no GPU is available.
 - **VRAM Usage**: The default image resolution is limited to 1728px to reduce VRAM usage.
 If you have more VRAM available, you can increase or remove this limit.
 - **Model Size**: The Qwen3-VL-2B-Instruct model is relatively lightweight (~2B parameters) but still requires significant GPU memory.